GSA/digitalgov.gov/content/resources/embedding-equity-in-civic-design-to-transform-customer-experience.md

 Some of these actions are encouraged in the CX EO but are not required.
 We hypothesize that as HISPs continue to do this work and prove that this approach is valuable for the agency, its customers, and its employees, the momentum from these actions will be hard to reverse—and that’s a good thing.

-## Where do we go from here?
+## Where Do We Go From Here?

 As GSA Administrator has conveyed “Federal websites need to be built to work intuitively and equitably for the millions of Americans we serve in every community.
 Increasingly, this is how we deliver government effectively to taxpayers." the agency is partnering with OMB.
 OMB Acting Director Shalanda Young said in her letter to the president: “It is a difficult realization that federal agencies have not fully delivered value to all of their constituents.
 It is disheartening when a data scan reveals results that are at odds with organizational intentions and core national values.
 And yet, it is only through this ethic of learning and a commitment to evidence that governments become truly able to serve their people.”
 By leveraging a civic design approach to customer experience that embeds equity we can create a ripple effect (see Figure 4) that influences the culture of how Federal employees think about equity, shifting our collective culture.
 That can then influence how we do business, improving our ability to redesign the service experience for all the people we serve.

+{{< img src="equity-cx-trust-water-ripples" >}}

-Figure 4: Customer experience and equity create better, more equitable experiences
+_Figure 4: Customer experience and equity create better, more equitable experiences._

 HCD and customer experience are about learning directly from people to improve their experience.
 The federal government has been providing customer experience long before the equity EO—just as we have in our respective roles.
 The equity EO transformed how we think about government CX.
 Customer experience misses the mark if some individuals are left out or excluded, either intentionally or unintentionally.
 Civic design will help to bring equity and CX together.
 And, as civic designers, we’re in a privileged position to help.
 With that privilege comes power; however, we believe that people with privilege can use it to ***empower*** the people and voices of those that we serve.

 We hope that soon, it becomes standard practice to meaningfully incorporate the voices of the people we serve into all actions the federal government takes, rebalancing power to correct historic inequities, building a future of prosperity and opportunity that serves all Americans.

-## Works Cited
+{{< accordion kicker="" title="Works Cited" icon="fas fa-copy" >}}

-“The Biden-Harris Management Agenda Vision.”
-The Biden-Harris Management Agenda Vision, 2021, https://www.performance.gov/pma/vision/.
+“The Biden-Harris Management Agenda Vision.” _The Biden-Harris Management Agenda Vision_, 2021, https://www.performance.gov/pma/vision/.
 Accessed 16 February 2022.

 Office of Management and Budget.
-“Study to Identify Methods to Assess Equity: Report to the President.”
-Study to Identify Methods to Assess Equity: Report to the President, July 2021, https://www.whitehouse.gov/wp-content/uploads/2021/08/OMB-Report-on-E013985-Implementation_508-Compliant-Secure-v1.1.pdf.
+“Study to Identify Methods to Assess Equity: Report to the President.” _Study to Identify Methods to Assess Equity: Report to the President_, July 2021, https://www.whitehouse.gov/wp-content/uploads/2021/08/OMB-Report-on-E013985-Implementation_508-Compliant-Secure-v1.1.pdf.
 Accessed 15 February 2022.

 Office of Management and Budget, Executive Office of the President.
-“Methods and Leading Practices for Advancing Equity and Support for Underserved Communities Through Government.”
-Federal Register, 05 May 2021, https://www.federalregister.gov/documents/2021/05/05/2021-09109/methods-and-leading-practices-for-advancing-equity-and-support-for-underserved-communities-through.
+“Methods and Leading Practices for Advancing Equity and Support for Underserved Communities Through Government.” _Federal Register_, 05 May 2021, https://www.federalregister.gov/documents/2021/05/05/2021-09109/methods-and-leading-practices-for-advancing-equity-and-support-for-underserved-communities-through.
 Accessed 05 March 2022.

 United States, Executive Office of the President.
-“Executive Order 13985: Advancing Racial Equity and Support for Underserved Communities Through the Federal Government.”
-The Federal Register, 20 January 2021, https://www.federalregister.gov/documents/2021/01/25/2021-01753/advancing-racial-equity-and-support-for-underserved-communities-through-the-federal-government.
+“Executive Order 13985: Advancing Racial Equity and Support for Underserved Communities Through the Federal Government.” _The Federal Register_, 20 January 2021, https://www.federalregister.gov/documents/2021/01/25/2021-01753/advancing-racial-equity-and-support-for-underserved-communities-through-the-federal-government.
 Accessed 15 February 2022.

 United States, Executive Office of the President.
-“Executive Order 14035: Diversity, Equity, Inclusion, and Accessibility in the Federal Workforce.”
-The Federal Register, 30 June 2021, https://www.federalregister.gov/documents/2021/06/30/2021-14127/diversity-equity-inclusion-and-accessibility-in-the-federal-workforce.
+“Executive Order 14035: Diversity, Equity, Inclusion, and Accessibility in the Federal Workforce.” _The Federal Register_, 30 June 2021, https://www.federalregister.gov/documents/2021/06/30/2021-14127/diversity-equity-inclusion-and-accessibility-in-the-federal-workforce.
 Accessed 04 March 2022.

 United States, Executive Office of the President.
-“Executive Order 14058: Transforming Federal Customer Experience and Service Delivery To Rebuild Trust in Government.”
-Federal Register, 16 December 2021, https://www.federalregister.gov/documents/2021/12/16/2021-27380/transforming-federal-customer-experience-and-service-delivery-to-rebuild-trust-in-government.
+“Executive Order 14058: Transforming Federal Customer Experience and Service Delivery To Rebuild Trust in Government.” _Federal Register_, 16 December 2021, https://www.federalregister.gov/documents/2021/12/16/2021-27380/transforming-federal-customer-experience-and-service-delivery-to-rebuild-trust-in-government.
 Accessed 16 February 2022.
+{{< /accordion >}}

 ## Bios: